Nova-UTD/hardware-docs/docs/third_scale.md

 Since the last two measurements corroborate each other, the torque specification for the motor for brake-by-wire is set to 14 Nm.

 ### Motor Selection
+The Motor used is called the Docyke 550kg servo motor <link>.
+This servo motor was a compact size which allows more options for secure mounting and ensuring the car keeps its form externally.
+Although the motor size and weight are low, the high power output is ideal for the purpose being served by the third scale car.
+Built in magnetic encoder feedback allows high accuracy and maintains consistency in performance.
+The chosen motor is also compatible with Arduino as the motor driver, which is oftentimes simpler to program and maintain, especially for beginners.

+Specifications:
+* Nominal Voltage of 18V but has a voltage range of 12-24V
+* Max current of 22A
+* Servo speed is 0.16s/60 degrees with an angle range of 0-360 degrees and prescision of 0.32 degrees
+* Max Torque of 55NM
+*

 ### Motor Mounts